acedit-ai/phone-screen/documentation/docs/configuration/neondb-setup.md

+---
+sidebar_position: 1
+---

 # NeonDB Setup for Persistent Rate Limiting

 This guide explains how to set up NeonDB for persistent rate limiting in the phone screening application.

 ## Why NeonDB?

-The application now uses persistent rate limiting to ensure limits work correctly across:
+The application uses persistent rate limiting to ensure limits work correctly across:
 - Server restarts
 - Multiple deployment instances
 - Vercel deployments with different instances